Argentine peso: Peso convertible, since 1992

 In December 2015, US dollar exchange restrictions were removed in Argentina following the election of President Mauricio Macri.
 As a result, the difference between the official rate and the unofficial "blue" rate almost disappeared for a time.

-The official exchange rate was on April 1, 2016, 14.4 to US$1.
+The official exchange rate was on 1 April 2016 of 14.4 to US$1.
 The rate gradually worsened; on 29 July 2022 one U.S. dollar was quoted at 131.22 pesos at the official rate and 298 pesos, 2.27 times higher (+127%), in unregulated markets.

+By September 2023, the official exchange rate had reached 350 pesos to the dollar, and over 720 pesos on unregulated markets.

+On 12 December 2023, following the election of president Javier Milei, economy minister Luis Caputo changed the official exchange rate to 800 pesos to the dollar from the previous 366.5, a devaluation of 54%.
+At the time, the unofficial exchange rate was around 1,000 pesos per dollar.
+This was followed by a monthly devaluation target of 2%, being afterwards lowered to 1% on February 2025 after inflation eased.

+From 14 April 2025 on, the official peso has operated within a currency band of 1000 to 1400 pesos per dollar, as part of an agreement with the International Monetary Fund.
+Since then, as a consequence of the liberalization of the currency market, the official and unofficial rates have remained close to each other.
+The upper limit of the trading band was breached in September and October 2025, triggering interventions by the Argentine central bank and the United States Treasury in the foreign exchange market to keep the exchange rate within the limits.

 Coins

 In 1992, 1, 5, 10, 25 and 50 centavo coins were introduced, followed by 1 peso in 1994.
 Two-peso coins were introduced in 2010.
 One-centavo coins were last minted in 2001.
 In 2017 a new series of coins was issued in denominations of $1 and $5, followed by $2 and $10 in 2018.
+While they are still legal tender, they are not accepted in stores and bank branches due to their negligible value and inconvenience in storage.

 Commemorative coins

 Commemorating the National Constitutional Convention, 2 and 5-peso nickel coins were issued in 1994.